SolidLabResearch/LDES-Semantic-Web-Thing/README.md

 ## Solution
 The generic visualisation components connects to the aggregator service and allows to visualise the results in the semantic dashboard.
 The latter allows to specify in a generic manner how to present the visualisation itself.
 To enable this, a mapping of the internal data of the aggregator to the data format used by the semantic dashboard is necessary (which is build around webThing).

+## Functionality
+The visualisation is able to:

+1. Connect with the aggregation service (as defined in Challenge #84)
+2. Map the internal results of the aggregator to the format used by the semantic dashboard (which uses webThing)
+3. Allow specifying how to visualise the results in the semantic dashboard